 Contact: Ross Clark, Project Manager, National Robotarium at Heriot-Watt University, Email: firstname.lastname@example.org, Tel: +44 (0) 131 451 3719

 The EFI will be a global centre for multi-disciplinary, challenge-based DDI research, teaching and societal impact.
-The world is experiencing major changes including climate volatility, political discontent, economic upheaval and technological change.
-The EFI will bring different ways of thinking about these and other global issues, and of devising new solutions.
-It will provide thought-leadership in cultural, ethical, managerial, political, social and technological DDI issues, and help to transform the application, governance and benefits delivered from the use of data.
-It will do this by bringing together a range of academic disciplines, together with third party organisations, across financial services, cultural industries and the public sector that are dealing directly with these challenges.
+The biggest challenges that the world faces are complex and interconnected.
+Solving them requires multiple orientations and understandings.
+EFI’s approach brings the arts, humanities and the social sciences into contiguity with data science, natural sciences and with medicine – to co-create deeply interdisciplinary models.
+The first major programme is focused on the challenges and opportunities posed by the revolution in data, digital and artificial intelligence.
+EFI will help to transform the application, governance and benefits delivered from the use of data.
+It will do this by bringing together a range of academic disciplines, third party organisations, and sectors including financial services, cultural industries and the public sector, that are dealing directly with these challenges.

 Senior Responsible Officer, Professor Dorothy Miell